 - Then add onions & fry until golden.
 Saute ginger garlic paste until the raw smell vanishes.

 - To the onions add tomatoes, turmeric and salt.
 Fry until they turn soft.

-- Add chilli powder, saunf & coriander powder.
+- Add chilli powder, garam masala, saunf & coriander powder.
 Fry until fragrant.

 - Next add coconut paste and fry until fragrant again.
-Add in pudina and coriander leaves.
+Add in pudina.
 Saute for a minute.

 - Pour water just enough to make a thick gravy.
 Simmer and cook until the gravy thickens slightly but not too thick.

-- Add eggs and allow them to cook in the gravy for a while.
-You can see traces of oil on top.
-You can also fry the eggs and add it to the kurma.
+- Cook them in the gravy for a while.
+You can see traces of oil on top when the gravy is done.
+You can also fry the eggs in 1 tsp ghee and add it to the kurma.

 - Switch off egg kurma when the gravy reaches a desired consistency.
 Garnish with few chopped coriander leaves.

 1. Boil the eggs, remove the shells and make few incisions randomly and set aside.

 Blend together coconut & poppy seeds or cashews with little water to a smooth paste.